openplans/openblock-old/docs/main/maintenance.rst

     django-admin.py syncdb --migrate

-To see what migrations exist and which ones you've already run, you can do:
+To check what migrations exist and which ones you've already run, you can do:

 .. code-block:: bash